camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/07-model-api/04-fluent-builder-api.html.md

   .done();
 ```

-As you can see a sequential process is really simple and straightforward to model but often you want
+As you can see, a sequential process is really simple and straightforward to model but often you want
-branches and parallel execution path.
-Which is also possible with the fluent builder API.
+branches and a parallel execution path, which is also possible with the fluent builder API.
 Just add
 a parallel or exclusive gateway and model the first path till an end event or another gateway.
-After that
+After that,
 call the `moveToLastGateway()` method and you return to the last gateway and can model the next path.

 ```java